ARION

 The Sori turned to look at him.
 “No sorry.
 Some tasty tasty, others taste only some.
 Will learn.”

 “In the meantime, is there anything we can get for you to eat that you know you can have?”
 Ken asked from the side.
-The opossum was turning to take away the covered tray, his eyes watering from its new odorous contents, but he stopped to hear the answer to the cougar’s query.
+The opossum was turning to take away the covered tray, his eyes watering from its new odorous topping, but he stopped to hear the answer to the cougar’s query.

 Zaizen pointed toward the door flap.
 “Ground covers, lots in crater,” she said.
 “Can eat, has nutrition.”